top of page

 • Can supplement other sources of water supply

-• Improves the quality of ground water through dilution when recharged
+• Improves the quality of groundwater through dilution when recharged

 • Reduces soil erosion as the surface runoff is reduced

-• The structures required for RWH are simple, economical and eco-friendly.
+• The structures required for RWH are simple, economical, and eco-friendly.

 • In coastal areas, where the water is saline, RWH is the panacea

-• Saving of energy to lift groundwater(One-meter rise in water level saves 0.40 kilowatt hour ofelectricity)
+• Saving of energy to lift groundwater(One-meter rise in water level saves 0.40 kilowatt hour of electricity)

 Hamsa Enviro Energy Solution

-Bore Well Indirect Recharge
+BoreWell Indirect Recharge RWH

-Rain Water Sand Bed Filtration
+Rain Water Sand Bed Filtration RWH

-NEED of RWH system
+Importance of the RWH system

-RWH is most suitable where -
+Rain harvesting is most suitable where -

 • Groundwater is scarce